Madwand99/From-the-Depths/Advanced Aerial AI/README.md

 * Set "AngleBeforeRoll" to 180, so your ship yaws to turn all the time.
 * Set "CruiseAltitude" to the typical altitude of your vehicle.
 This isn't strictly necessary to do but it helps the AI not be confused.
 * Set "DeployAlt" to some large negative value so it won't try to do a water start and thus turn off the engines.
-* Set "Mode" to 0 or 1 for water/land mode controls respectively.
+* Set "DriveMode" to 0 or 1 for water/land mode controls respectively.
 * You will probably want to make your vehicle an orbiter (see above) so it won't try to strafe the enemy and collide with them.
 * Set other parameters as desired to control the behavior of the ship.
 Good luck!